jethrocarr/puppet-unifi_video/README.md

 There is no RHEL/clone version or any platforms other than x86_64 because Ubiquiti don't provide any software/support for those platforms.

-Optionally requires the use of [thias/lsyncd](https://forge.puppetlabs.com/thias/lsyncd) for configuring the lsyncd-based backup/sync of video files.

 ## Limitations